mturney2/Final-Project-Code/README.md

 ## Repository Contents
 * Archived Code: Initial implementation and versions from a major update.
 * Final Code: The final version of the code which will be used in our lab.
-Available with & without surface fitting.
+Available with and without surface fitting.
 * Demo_C, Demo_MATLAB: The final version of the code made available as demo.
 * Mex and MATLAB work:
 * MATLAB Verification